Fraud and Compliance

 SAP Concur team |

+AI fraud refers to the use of artificial intelligence to enable or enhance fraudulent activity, including impersonation, synthetic documents, and automated social engineering attacks.
 AI is no longer just transforming productivity.
 It is rapidly reshaping fraud.
 Across Australia and New Zealand, finance leaders are facing a new reality where AI-driven scams are faster, cheaper to deploy, and far more convincing than traditional fraud attempts.
 What makes this moment different is not just the sophistication of the technology, but the speed at which it is outpacing existing controls.

 A recent survey of finance, audit, and risk professionals identified “new technology outpacing controls” as the leading driver of fraud.
 This creates a critical inflection point for CFOs, particularly as deepfakes, synthetic documents, and AI-powered impersonation move from fringe risks to everyday operational threats.
+Deepfakes are AI-generated audio or video designed to convincingly mimic real people, often used in fraud schemes to impersonate executives or employees in real time.

 Why AI fraud matters now for finance leaders